vergeman/pit-trader/model/README.md

 ### Exports

-Models are exported via onnx for javascript runtime, and pickled pytorch for experimental classifiers to `/export`.
+Models are exported via ONNX for javascript runtime, and pickled pytorch for experimental classifiers to `/export`.

-Each will be overwritten with last run.
+NB: Models are overwritten with each run.

-## Models

-Explore the individual models in the notebook.
-The scikit models were used to provide some baseline comparison, and turns out the Logistic Regression seems to offer the best "accuracy", training time quick, and file size is much smaller.

-There is some clear overfitting in all the models - which isn't necessarily terrible for this problem domain.
-Gameplay is better served when gesture recognition is repeatable, and of high certainty.
-Frustration often occurs when aiming to "generalize" gestures and argMaxing across low probability possibilities - this often leads to waffling recognition that jumps between noisy gestures, even though the input may be unchanged from a player's perspective.

-Explore the notebooks and outputs (accuracy, confusion matrix.)
-There's not a runaway best performer, but for simplicity and gameplay testing Logistic Regression works reasonably well.
+---

 ### Future Work

-Some other approaches and links worth considering:
+Notes on other approaches; links:

 * Dynamic Time Warping
   * https://www.sicara.fr/blog-technique/sign-language-recognition-using-mediapipe